-CVS Health considers a maximum of 30 (36 fractions for R2 resection) in the treatment of vulvar cancer post-surgically as medically necessary.
+CVS Health considers a maximum of 30 in the treatment of vulvar cancer post-surgically as medically necessary.
 In the inoperable setting, a maximum of 36 fractions is considered medically necessary.

 The final medical necessity will be determined based on the terms of the member's benefit plan.
 Please check benefit plan descriptions.